 The Donkey Sanctuary supports donkey rescue in locations around the world.

 Can 2 producers really shoot video for a 13 part TV series without a crew?

-Neil McLean and Gai Reid are the only members of the crew for their 13 episode TV series “Village to Villa”.
-We developed our “TV production in a back pack” so we could travel for one year and shoot a TV series without a crew!
+Neil McLean and Gai Reid are the only members of the camera crew for their 13 episode TV series “Village to Villa”.
+We developed our “TV production in a back pack” so we could travel for one year and shoot a TV series without a camera crew!